cagov/design-system/docs/pages/components.md

 Alpha components must pass the following accessibility reviews every time a new version is published:

-* Tested with the axe accessibility tool and passes all automated AA level checks
+* Tested with the axe accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) AA level checks
-* Reviewed with the VoiceOver screen reader on desktop
+* Reviewed with the [VoiceOver screen reader](https://www.apple.com/voiceover/info/guide/_1121.html) on desktop
 * Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
 * Reviewed component layout on a variety of screen sizes